Complete reducibility and subgroups of exceptional algebraic groups: The connected G -irreducible subgroups

-When the candidates are simple this can be slightly more involved.
-Often one of the candidates turns out to be the connected centraliser in $M$ or $G$ of an involution or element of order $3$.
+When the candidates are simple this process can be slightly more involved.
+Often one of the candidates turns out to be the connected centraliser in $M$ or $G$ of an involution, or of an element of order $3$.

 \begin{example} Again let $G = E_8$ and $p \neq 2$.
 Take $H = B_4 \subset A_8$, with $H$ acting irreducibly on the natural $9$-dimensional module for $A_8$.
 Then $H$ is the centraliser in $G$ of an involution $t$ in the disconnected subgroup $A_8.2$.
-By calculating the trace of this involution on the adjoint module for $G$ and using \cite[Prop.~1.2]{MR1717629}, we find that $C_G(t) = D_8$ and hence $X \subset D_8$.
+By calculating the trace of this involution on the adjoint module for $G$ and using \cite[Proposition~1.2]{MR1717629}, we find that $C_G(t) = D_8$ and hence $H \subset D_8$.
 Similar calculations are carried out in \cite[pp.~56--68]{MR1329942}. \end{example}